 When you self-exclude at Niagara Casinos, you will be prohibited from entering all casinos in Ontario.
 You will also be prohibited from gambling on the OLG’s online gaming platform at OLG.ca.

 Self-excluded individuals will not receive phone calls, e-mails or promotional material from Niagara Casinos.

 Self-excluded individuals who have been reinstated are not eligible to access casino credit for a period of two years after reinstatement.

 If you breach your self-exclusion by entering the gaming facility, you may be subject to arrest and prosecution pursuant to the Trespass to Property Act, RSO 1990.
-In addition, the minimum term of your exclusion will be extended.
+In addition, the minimum term of your exclusion may be extended.

 Individuals who wish to register via the Online Video Self-Exclusion option, (including requests for Common Self-Exclusion), will send an email to Self-Exclusion@olg.ca or call the OLG Support Centre at 1-800-387-0098, to initiate the process of scheduling their registration meeting.

 Facial Recognition technology is in use at Niagara Casinos to assist casino staff to identify self-excluded individuals if they enter the casino.